jrab66/flux-crossplane/README.md

 ```
 kubectl create secret generic gcp-creds -n crossplane-system --from-file=creds=credentials.json
 ```
-for now created from command line using `credentials.json` This can propably need to be automated or handle via mozilla SOPS,etc...
+for now created from command line using GCP service account `credentials.json` This can propably need to be automated or handle via mozilla SOPS,etc...